-IRS Forms 944 are two tax forms distributed by the Internal Revenue Service (IRS) and used by Smallest Employers to report income, Medicare and social security taxes withheld from their employees' paychecks and pay their share of taxes.
+IRS Forms 944 are two tax forms distributed by the Internal Revenue Service (IRS) and used by the smallest employers to report income, Medicare, and social security taxes withheld from their employees' paychecks and pay their share of taxes.
 The Smallest Employer by the IRS definition is any employer that accumulated a yearly tax liability of no more than $1,000.

 The series includes the following two forms: